-Consider what you would set-up if you moved house in your own country, such as a phone line, utilities and local taxes, and find out what information you will be required to provide in order to do this in your new location.
+Consider what you would set-up if you moved house in the UK, such as a phone line, utilities and council tax, and find out what information you will be required to provide in order to do this in your new location.

 If you are using relocation specialists, your representative will be able to advise you accordingly and direct you to informative websites; otherwise you should be able to find out more details and legal requirements from government and service provider websites.

 Locating places in advance that you will need to visit once you have arrived, such as a supermarket, can be a great time and stress saver.
 It would be worthwhile marking them on a map so that you can find your way around when you’re out and about.
 Crucially, it also means you won’t need to rely on the internet when you arrive.
 After all, it could take some time to organise phone lines and internet access for your new home.

 This is also a useful way to help you establish elements of your current lifestyle that you wish to continue, such as going to a gym, cinema or restaurants.
 Doing the activities that you are used to will help you to avoid feeling homesick.
 If you do find yourself feeling down or disappointed about the relocation, try to be realistic about the issues you are facing and don’t stay at home.
 Find places you enjoy and establish routines that will work for you.

 It is perfectly natural to experience culture shock when you arrive so it can be very beneficial to prepare yourself for those differences.
 You may think that some countries have similar cultures to the UK, but that doesn’t mean you won’t feel the effects of culture shock.
 No matter how alike the countries are, it can often help to take part in an intercultural training course to get a true understanding of the new culture.